kerberos-io/documentation/content/_index.md

 toc: true
 ---

 The **Kerberos.io** project, pronounced as `/kuh buh ruhs dot ai o/`, is a video analytics and video management platform, which was initiated back in 2014.
-Over the years it has evolved into a stable and feature-rich video platform, which is used for management and analytics such as machine learning.
+Over the years it has evolved into a stable and feature-rich video platform, which is used for video management and analytics such as machine learning.

 [![An Introduction to Kerberos.io](youtube-introduction-kerberosio.png)](http://www.youtube.com/watch?v=LjCaMMKJCGc "An Introduction to Kerberos.io")